💰 Account Info

 When completing the section of the p-card form that calls for the account:

 1. Type in the account that will be charged, as well as the general ledger (G/L).

 The G/L is used to broadly categorize the transaction and is necessary to allow MIT to properly review spending areas and manage the budget.
-See link for a list to reference.
+See What G/L should I use? for a list to reference.